alexgagnon/big-data-final-project/README.md

 - for each conjuction (`.` or `;`), an inner join will occur, meaning all subjects that don't match the statement will be filtered out.
   - if you want to still include these records even though they might not have the property, you'll need to use `OPTIONAL` keyword before the statement
 - you can restrict the possible values using additional qualifiers, such as domain (input, subject), range (output, object), and datatype
+- some URIs just redirect to another entity, so you need to follow these if you want to see

 ### NLP